Making Nathan’s Hot Dogs Work for Your Keto Lifestyle (Best Practices)

 • Yeast extract, vinegar, cultured celery juice, cherry powder

-All of these additives aren’t even additives; they are normal spices or ingredients that are included in all sorts of healthy recipes.
-That begs the question in general: what is the meat in Nathan’s hot dogs made from?
+All of these additives are actually just normal spices or ingredients commonly found in healthy recipes.
+This leads to a broader consideration of the meat used in Nathan’s hot dogs.

 Nathan’s Hot Dog Meat